We’ve all been there: the deadline is looming, yet the task remains untouched. It’s time to break the cycle of procrastination

 From a study, “Evidence suggests that putting off important tasks causes stress, and this additional stress contributes to negative psychophysiological impacts on the body which increase our vulnerability for illness.
 Previous research has linked chronic procrastination to a range of stress-related health problems such as headaches, digestive issues, colds and flus, and insomnia.”

-Consider your own time too, leaving everything to the last minute means you have to reshuffle other personal and professional responsibilities.
+Consider your own time too.
+When you leave everything to the last minute, you invariably have to reshuffle other personal and professional responsibilities.
 Maybe you’ll need to miss a special event because you must spend that time working when you could have completed the work ahead of time.

 Help at hand